mdrakiburrahman/openshift-vsphere-install/README.md

   - [X] MachineSet
   - [X] Add in MetalLB Operator for `LoadBalancer`
   - [X] Bitnami Sealed Secrets
-  - [ ] Job onboarder test
+  - [X] Job onboarder test
-  - [ ] MIAA manifests
+  - [ ] MIAA manifests as another App in the last wave
-- [ ] Integrate a basic deploy with Azure DevOps Build Agent that can `kubectl apply` to OCP
+- [ ] Integrate a basic deploy with Azure DevOps Build Agent that can `kubectl apply` MIAA to OCP
+- [ ] Rerun through jobs, ensure everything is reproducible
 - [ ] Terraform for all Infra component (vSphere, Azure) - running from Build Agent
     - [ ] Include Linux Build Agent for AzDO
     - [ ] Azure Files, K8s Secret inject for CSI